jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/relatework.typ

 == Compute shader

-To fulfill demand for arbitrary computational task, compute shader @khronoscomputeshader as a shader stage, was introduced to execute massively parallel, general-purpose computation on the gpu.
-Unlike languages designed for gpgpu programming such as CUDA @nvidia2025cuda, compute shaders naturally benefit from tight integration with graphics APIs, allowing them to directly utilize graphics-related functions
+To fulfill demand for arbitrary computational tasks, compute shader @khronoscomputeshader as a shader stage, was introduced to execute massively parallel, general-purpose computation on the GPU.
+Unlike languages designed for GPGPU programming such as CUDA @nvidia2025cuda, compute shaders naturally benefit from tight integration with graphics APIs, allowing them to directly utilize graphics-related functions

 // differ from the other shader stage as it's not part of the traditional rendering pipeline, was introduced in DirectX11 and OpenGL 4.3